ianfey/imdb-data-project2/Architecture/Information/Description.md

-# IMDb Data Architecture – CIS4400 Project
+IMDb Data Architecture – CIS4400 Project

-## Source Systems
+Source Systems
-IMDb offers.
-IMDb serves.
-IMDb updates.
+IMDb offers data.
+IMDb serves structure.
+IMDb updates daily.

-The dataset comes in `.tsv.gz` format.
-It uses tabs.
-It uses UTF-8 encoding.
-It updates daily.
+The dataset arrives in .tsv.gz format.
+It uses tabs for separation.
+It uses UTF-8 for encoding.

 Included files:

-- `title.basics.tsv.gz`: types, years, genres
+title.basics.tsv.gz: film types, release years, genres

-- `title.ratings.tsv.gz`: averages, votes
+title.ratings.tsv.gz: average ratings, vote counts

-- `title.crew.tsv.gz`: directors, writers
+title.crew.tsv.gz: director links, writer links

-- `name.basics.tsv.gz`: names, roles
+name.basics.tsv.gz: person names, professional roles

-Each file is downloaded by script.
+Each file is retrieved by script.
 Each file is stored on Azure.
-Each file is timestamped.
+Each file includes a timestamp.

-## Ingestion Layer
+Ingestion Layer
-**Language**: Python 3.11
+Language: Python 3.11
-**Libraries Used**:
+Libraries Used:

-- `requests`, `os` – for fetching and file paths
+requests, os – to fetch and to organize

-- `pandas` – for loading and transforming
+pandas – to load and to clean

-- `azure-storage-blob` – for pushing to cloud
+azure-storage-blob – to send and to archive

-The process retrieves.
-The process unpacks.
-The process uploads.
+The pipeline retrieves the files.
+The pipeline decompresses the archives.
+The pipeline uploads the results.

-Raw and cleaned versions are saved.
-Versions are sorted by date.
-Versions are preserved for audit.
+Raw and cleaned files are saved.
+Raw and cleaned versions are dated.
+Raw and cleaned records are preserved.

-## Storage Layer
+Storage Layer
-**Platform**: Azure
+Platform: Azure
-**Service**: Blob Storage (Hot Tier)
+Service: Blob Storage – Hot Tier

-There are two containers.
-One holds raw files.
-One holds cleaned CSVs.
+Two containers are created.
+One stores raw data.
+One stores transformed outputs.

-**Filenames** follow a structure:
+File Naming Structure:

-- Raw: `2025-05-06/raw/title.basics.tsv.gz`
+Raw: 2025-05-06/raw/title.basics.tsv.gz

-- Cleaned: `2025-05-06/transformed/title.basics_cleaned.csv`
+Cleaned: 2025-05-06/transformed/title.basics_cleaned.csv

-No conflicts.
-No ambiguity.
-No gaps.
+There are no duplicates.
+There are no naming errors.
+There are no missed files.

-## Processing Layer
+Processing Layer
-**Pipeline Type**: ETL – extract, transform, load
+Pipeline Type: ETL — extract, transform, load

-We drop incomplete rows.
+We remove missing records.
 We reformat all dates.
-We add calculated fields.
+We compute derived fields.
-We split multi-value entries.
-We join across foreign keys.
+We split compound values.
+We join foreign references.
+We align each schema.

-Every transformation is logged.
+Every step is recorded.
 Every step is validated.
-Every file is schema-aligned.
+Every step is repeatable.

-Redshift stores the final outputs.
-Redshift stores them by table.
-Redshift stores them for analytics.
+Redshift stores final outputs.
+Redshift organizes them by table.
+Redshift readies them for analysis.

-## Semantic Layer
+Semantic Layer
-**Grain**: one row per title per rating
+Grain: one row per title per rating

-**Fact Table**: `fact_ratings`
+Fact Table: fact_ratings

-- Primary key: `fact_id`
+Primary Key: fact_id

-- Foreign key: `tconst`
+Foreign Key: tconst

-- Measures:
+Metrics:

-  - `average_rating`
+average_rating

-  - `num_votes`
+num_votes

-**Dimensions**:
+Dimension Tables:

-- `dim_title` — genres, runtime, release year
+dim_title — genres, durations, release years

-- `dim_people` — individuals from cast or crew
+dim_people — individuals in cast or crew

-- `dim_crew` — links to directors, links to writers
+dim_crew — mappings to directors and writers

+Each table is linked.
 Each key is synthetic.
-Each table is related.
 Each row is traceable.

-## Presentation Layer
+Presentation Layer
-**Tool**: AWS QuickSight
+Tool: AWS QuickSight

-The dashboards compare.
-The dashboards visualize.
-The dashboards respond.
+The dashboards show trends.
+The dashboards expose gaps.
+The dashboards surface patterns.

-You see ratings by genre.
-You see trends by decade.
-You see spikes by country.
+You view ratings by category.
+You view changes by decade.
+You view peaks by country.
-You explore popular directors.
-You explore genre frequency.
-You explore vote volume.
+You analyze director popularity.
+You analyze genre distribution.
+You analyze audience engagement.

-QuickSight connects live.
-QuickSight reads from Redshift.
-QuickSight powers decisions.
+QuickSight connects directly.
+QuickSight queries Redshift.
+QuickSight drives insight.